AztecProtocol/engineering-designs/docs/multi-eoa-sequencers/dd.md

 Also, available publishers should be filtered by balance, ensuring that the given EOA has enough funds to send the tx, and possibly replace it with a larger gas price.
 If we detect a publisher account has not enough gas, we should warn (bonus points if we warn before running out).

+### Funder accounts

+As an optional feature, we can define a key as **funder**, with the sole purpose of topping up the other accounts when they run low on funds.
+Funder accounts should not be used for sequencing or proving.
+Funder accounts may be defined globally or scoped per validator.
+Defining a funder account globally makes it easier to manage, but leaks privacy by linking the validator accounts together.

 ## Architecture

 Publishers should be managed by a new "service", similar to the EpochCache, that should be a dependency of the sequencer publisher, prover publisher, and slasher client.
 We can have a single service that handles _all_ keys, and then each component asks for the keys for its scope, or we could have a different instance of this service for each scope (sequencer, prover, slasher).
 I slightly prefer the latter.